kbase/execution_engine2/docs/adrs/004-SplitAndAggregate.md

 ## Alternatives Considered

 * Ignore most issues and just make apps that run kbparallels limited to N instances of kbparallels per user to avoid deadlocks
-* Writing new ee2 endpoints to entirely handle batch execution and possibly use a DAG
 * Remove kbparallels and change apps to a collection of 2-3 apps that do submit, split and aggregate and an use an ee2 endpoint to create a DAG
 * Different DevOps solutions
 * Rewriting KBP or swapping it out for a lightweight alternative that has a subset of the KBP features

 ## Pros and Cons of the Alternatives